kakyoism/kkappkit/README.md

 rm poetry.lock &> /dev/null
 poetry install

-# edit the configuration file (src/app.json) to fill in app metadata and input/output
+# manually edit the configuration file (src/app.json) to fill in app metadata and input/output
 # and generate the interface code
+# overwrite the default assets with demo implementation
-kkappgen -r `pwd`
+kkappgen -r `pwd` -i demo/character

 # run the app and play around with it
 ./ui